chzbrgr71/guestbook-web/README.md

         or *.test.com in A <nginx ingress svc external-IP>
         ```

-5. Install Jenkins
+5. Install and configure Jenkins

     * Update jenkins-values.yaml.
 Replace brianredmond.co with the domain name setup above.
     * Install Jenkins helm chart
         ```
         helm --namespace jenkins --name jenkins -f ./jenkins-values.yaml install stable/jenkins
         ```
-    * Once pod is up and running, browse to http://jenkins.brianredmond.co/login [replace with your domain name]
+    * Once pod is up and running, get Jenkins password:
-    * Get Jenkins password:
         ```
         kubectl get secret --namespace jenkins jenkins-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode
         ```
+    * Browse to http://jenkins.yourdomain.com/login [replace with your domain name]
-    * Add ACR creds in Jenkins Global Credentials.
-Credentials > Jenkins > Global credentials > Add Credentials
+    * Add ACR creds in Jenkins in "Manage Jenkins" with ACR username and password.
+        - Credentials > Jenkins > Global credentials > Add Credentials
+        - ID = acr_creds

-6. Database setup
+6. SQL Server database setup

+    * SQL Server on Linux is used here.
+Storage is mapped to PVC in Kubernetes.
+        * NOTE: Service type is defaulted to "LoadBalancer" here to allow remote connectivity to update the table.
+It is possible to use "ClusterIP" and keep the DB private to the cluster.
+In this case, you need to update the DB from a resource within the cluster.
     * Helm chart install
         ```
         helm install --name=guestbook-db ./charts/guestbook-db